Skip to Content

 The same applies to elderly parents who might not be able to walk far to get to Haram.
 So you might have to think about upping your hotel budget for convenience for them.

-Also very important when you are looking at DIY Umrah or Agent packages because agents charge more for children even if they share a bed.
+Also very important when you are looking at DIY Umrah or Agent packages because agents charge for children even if they share a bed.

 Note that there will be a surcharge in most cases, but it will be cheaper than standard Umrah packages, when splitting the cost, it will be less.